Introduction and Motivation

 Parsing

-circe doesn’t include a JSON parser in the core project, which is focused on the JSON AST, zippers, and codecs.
+circe doesn't include a JSON parser in the core project, which is focused on the JSON AST, zippers, and codecs.
 The jawn subproject provides support for parsing JSON via a Jawn facade.
-Jawn is fast, it offers asynchronous parsing, and best of all it lets us drop a lot of the fussiest code in Argonaut.
+Jawn is fast, cross-platform, and offers asynchronous parsing.
 The circe-jackson project supports using Jackson for both parsing and printing.

 circe also provides a parser subproject that provides parsing support for Scala.js, with JVM parsing provided by io.circe.jawn and JavaScript parsing from scalajs.js.JSON.